 Indoor plant stands are used to raise plants off the floor and place them at different heights around a room.
 This helps create layers of plants instead of having all plants at the same level.
 Rooms with plants at different heights usually look more balanced and more decorated.

-Plant stands are also useful in small spaces because they allow you to add more plants without taking up too much floor space.
+Indoor stands are also useful in small spaces because they allow you to add more plants without taking up too much floor space.
 A small plant stand can hold a medium plant and make it more visible without needing a large floor planter.

 Plant stands can also help plants get more light if they are raised closer to windows.

-🪴 Types of Indoor Plant Stands
+🪴 Types of Indoor Plant Display Stands

 There are many different types of indoor plant stands.
 Some of the most common include single plant stands, multi-level plant stands, corner plant stands, and plant stand shelves.
 Each type works well in different spaces depending on how many plants you have and how much room is available.